shiftkey/blog/notes/its-the-decorator-pattern-stoopid.md

     IEnumerable<Order> alicesOrders = cachingGetOrders(alicesId);

-And yes, that `Encacheify` method is rather hard to grok.
+And yes, that `Encacheify` method is a bit hard to grok.

 ## What were we doing again?